NelsonMinar/vector-river-map/README.md

 with a disk cache in `/tmp/stache`.
 It uses the [VecTiles provider](http://tilestache.org/doc/TileStache.Goodies.VecTiles.html), the magic in TileStache that takes care of doing PostGIS queries and serving back nicely cropped GeoJSON tiles.
-At this layer we start making singinficant cartographic decisions.
+At this layer we start making significant cartographic decisions.

 * `serverTest.py` is a very simple Python client test that inspects a few